moshekaplan/palo_alto_firewall_analyzer/README.md

 require looking up the zones for address objects on the firewall.
 This requires many API requests and can take a very long time.
 Given that PA recommends limiting the number of concurrent API calls to five, and that's shared among the web UI, these calls are not parallelized.
-If you don't need those validators, run with `--no-api` to skip them.
+Because of these concerns, the default configuration skips those validators.

 ## License ##